tailwindlabs/tailwindcss/source/docs/justify-content.blade.md

 ## Space evenly

-Use `.justify-evenly` to justify items along the flex container's main axis such that there is an equal amount of space around each item:
+Use `.justify-evenly` to justify items along the flex container's main axis such that there is an equal amount of space around each item, but also accounting for the doubling of space you would normally see between each item when using `justify-around`:

 @component('_partials.code-sample')
 <div class="flex justify-evenly bg-gray-200">